Malarikkal: Economy

 Fishing, agriculture and tourism are the major economic activities.
-Malarikkal's perfectly balanced tropical climate is very conducive to cultivation.
-The place has expanses of mangrove forests, paddy fields and coconut groves.
-Fruits like Banana, Mango, Jackfruit, Ambazhanga, Puli (Tamarind), Chaambenga, Peraycka (Guava), Aathaycka and Pineapple grow here.
-Also, cocoa and coffee, chena(yam) and chembu (colocasia), grow well and were cultivated under the coconut trees.
-This rich agricultural environment is mainly irrigated using interspersed waterways and canals of the Meenachil river.
-The smaller canals are often lined by hibiscus plants which lean partly over the canals to form a green canopy, from which hang the lovely hibiscus flowers.
+The tropical climate supports cultivation in the area.
+The area has expanses of mangrove forests, paddy fields and coconut groves.
+Fruits including Banana, Mango, Jackfruit, Ambazhanga, Puli (Tamarind), Chaambenga, Peraycka (Guava), Aathaycka and Pineapple are grown here.
+Cocoa, coffee, chena (yam) and chembu (colocasia) are also cultivated, typically under the coconut trees.
+The area is irrigated by waterways and canals connected to the Meenachil river.
+The smaller canals are often lined by hibiscus plants, which grow over the canals forming a canopy of foliage and flowers.

 Modes of access

 One can access Malarikkal by many means: